iewaij/idinn-streamlit/docs/paper.md

 # Statement of need

-Inventory management problems commonly arise in many real-world situations, encompassing retail, manufacturing, and logistics.
-A basic and yet analytically intractable problem in inventory management is dual sourcing [@barankin1961delivery,fukuda1964optimal].
+Inventory management problems commonly arise in almost all industries.
+A basic and yet analytically intractable problem in inventory management is dual sourcing [@barankin1961delivery,fukuda1964optimal]. `IDINN` is a Python package for controlling dual-sourcing inventory dynamics with dynamics-informed neural networks.
-`IDINN` is a Python package for controlling dual-sourcing inventory dynamics with dynamics-informed neural networks.
-What makes our work stand out from related research is its innovative use of artificial neural networks in solving complex optimization and decision problems.
-Unlike traditional approaches, our work takes into account how the system being optimized behaves over time, leading to more accurate and efficient solutions.
-The integration of system dynamics allows for a better understanding of the problem and enables the employed neural networks to handle challenging situations that were previously difficult to tackle.
-Further, the design of the networks leverage existing knowledge for the structure of the optimal solutions of simple, single-sourcing models with backlogging.
-Overall, our paper demonstrates the power of neural networks in effectively solving complex decision problems. enables wrapping low-level languages (e.g., C) for speed without losing flexibility or ease-of-use in the user-interface.
-The API for `Gala` was designed to provide a class-based and user-friendly interface to fast (C or Cython-optimized) implementations of common operations such as gravitational potential and force evaluation, orbit integration, dynamical transformations, and chaos indicators for nonlinear dynamics. `Gala` also relies heavily on and interfaces well with the implementations of physical units and astronomical coordinate systems in the `Astropy` package [@astropy] (`astropy.units` and `astropy.coordinates`).
+Unlike traditional reinforcement-learning approaches, our optimization approach takes into account how the system being optimized behaves over time, leading to more efficient training and accurate solutions.
+Training neural networks for inventory-dynamics control presents a specific challenge.
+The adjustment of neural network weights during training relies on propagating real-valued gradients, whereas the neural network outputs—representing replenishment orders—must be integers.
+To address this challenge in optimizing a discrete problem with real-valued gradient descent learning algorithms, we employ a problem-tailored straight-through estimator [@yang2022,asikis2023multi].
+This approach enables us to obtain integer-valued neural network outputs while backpropagating real-valued gradients.

 `IDINN` has been developed for researchers and students working at the intersection of optimization, operations research, and machine learning.
-It has been made available to students in a machine learning course at Frankfurt School to demonstrate the effective application of artificial neural networks in solving real-world optimization problems.
+It has been made available to students in a machine learning course at Frankfurt School to demonstrate the effectiveness of artificial neural networks in solving real-world optimization problems.
 In a previous publication [@bottcher2023control], a less accessible code base was used to compute near-optimal solutions of dozens of dual-sourcing instances.